 If your WPM is below 50, spend two weeks on typing drills before you start practising scenarios.
 The ROI is enormous.

-CASPer reports your results in quartiles — Q1 (bottom 25%) through Q4 (top 25%).
-For the University of Wollongong in particular, a Q4 CASPer is essentially required.
+CASPer reports your results in quartiles - Q1 (bottom 25%) through Q4 (top 25%).
+For postgraduate medicine, this only affects UoW, UNDS and UNDF.
+For UoW in particular, a Q4 CASPer has been the safest planning assumption.
 Here's what separates each quartile, using a common scenario:

 Scenario: You're a university student.
 During an exam, you catch your close friend clearly cheating - copying from a hidden phone.
 You and this friend have been close for years, and they've always been a strong student.